corydolphin/flask-olinauth/README.md

 ## `current_user`
 A nice local proxy for all of your views to get the current user, formatted as a dictionary.

+## `logout_user`
+Will log out the currently authenticated user, allowing you to simply create your own logout view.

 Flask-OlinAuth is very heavily inspired by Flask-Login, with structure, and functionality adopted, and much knowledge gained.